German packaging

 • packaging not subject to system participation, such as transport packaging, reusable packaging, single-use beverage packaging subject to deposit, etc.

-Who and what does the Packaging Act apply to on ecommerce?
+Who and what does the Packaging Act (VerpackG) apply to on ecommerce?

 Producer responsibility Act impacts domestic and international ecommerce shops selling to buyers in Germany.